jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 measurement should occur alongside other measurements that can be used to determine energy efficiency.
 Hence a sound measurement architecture implies that a prior existence of an energy efficiency framework of some kind.

-But when it comes to energy consumption, as noted the aggregate information is often typically available, and it's not particularly hard to measure the energy consumption of individual network devices either.
-Still, there are a number of desirable use cases where the measurement situation needs to improve.

 #### Measuring Power Efficiency